 19. Have realistic expectations

-Teenagers will be teenagers.
-Just as you might do, your child will probably slip up and break the rules sometimes.
+Your child will probably slip up and break the rules sometimes.
 Teenagers and their brains are still under construction – they’re still working out who they are.
 Testing boundaries is all part of the process, so it helps to be realistic about your child’s behaviour.

 20. Look for the funny side of things